-Background: Scoliosis is a lateral curvature of the spine of 10 degrees or more, often with a rotational component; adolescent idiopathic scoliosis (AIS) is the most common form of scoliosis in adolescence.
+Background: Scoliosis is a lateral curvature of the spine of 10° or more, often with a rotational component; adolescent idiopathic scoliosis (AIS) is the most common form of scoliosis in adolescence.
 Curves progress in approximately two-thirds of AIS patients before they reach skeletal maturity.
-Curves of greater than 40 degrees at the end of growth are likely to continue to progress after skeletal maturity, while curves of less than 30 degrees at skeletal maturity are unlikely to progress significantly during adulthood.
+Curves of greater than 40° at the end of growth are likely to continue to progress after skeletal maturity, while curves of less than 30° at skeletal maturity are unlikely to progress significantly during adulthood.
 Very large degrees of curvature may be associated with adverse long-term health outcomes.

-Purpose: The USPSTF will use this evidence review to update its 2004 D recommendation on screening for adolescent idiopathic scoliosis.
+Purpose: The U.S. Preventive Services Task Force will use this evidence review to update its 2004 recommendation on screening for AIS.

-Data sources: Cochrane Central Register of Controlled Trials, OVID Medline, ERIC (Eric.ed.gov), PubMed publisher-supplied, CINAHL, and relevant systematic reviews.
+Data sources: Cochrane Central Register of Controlled Trials, OVID Medline, ERIC (Eric.ed.gov), PubMed (publisher-supplied), Cumulative Index to Nursing and Allied Health Literature, and relevant systematic reviews.
 We searched for articles published from January 1966 to October 31, 2015.
 We updated our search on October 20, 2016.

-Study selection: Two reviewers independently reviewed 8,230 titles and abstracts and 1,088 articles against pre-specified inclusion criteria, resolving discrepancies through consensus.
+Study selection: Two reviewers independently reviewed 8,230 titles and abstracts and 1,088 articles against prespecified inclusion criteria, resolving discrepancies through consensus.
 We included fair- or good-quality studies.
-For screening questions (Key Questions 1, 2, and 5) the population of interest was asymptomatic children aged 10 to 18 years, screened in primary care-referable settings using forward bend test (FBT) with or without a scoliometer, surface topography, or other methods.
-For treatment questions (KQ3 and KQ6) we included studies of children and adolescents aged 10 to 18 years diagnosed with AIS with a Cobb angle of 10 to 50 degrees at detection.
-For long-term outcomes (KQ4) we included randomized clinical trials (RCTs), controlled trials, or large observational studies of adult health outcomes in individuals diagnosed with AIS with a Cobb angle of ≥10 degrees.
+For screening questions (Key Questions [KQs] 1, 2, and 5), the population of interest was asymptomatic children ages 10 to 18 years, screened in primary care-referable settings using the forward bend test (FBT) with or without a scoliometer, surface topography, or other methods.
+For treatment questions (KQs 3 and 6), we included studies of children and adolescents ages 10 to 18 years diagnosed with AIS with a Cobb angle of $10^{\circ}$ to $50^{\circ}$ at detection.
+For long-term outcomes (KQ 4), we included randomized, controlled trials (RCTs), controlled trials, or large observational studies of adult health outcomes in persons diagnosed with AIS with a Cobb angle of $10^{\circ}$ or greater.